 During 1999 to 2002, he received extensive, specialised training at various academic institutions for spine surgery in France, as part of the GICD fellowship programme.
 The institutions attended include the Institute of Calot at Burk-Sur-Mar, Clinique Alleray Labrout in Paris, Nantes University, Nancy University and Bordeaux University.

 As early as 2000 to 2002, he performed many complex spinal cases by video-assisted thoracic surgery (VATS), the first in the Middle East, which was a breakthrough in the region at the time.

-Dr. Alaaeldin follows the most updated spinal techniques, modalities and instrumentation for effective treatment of spinal conditions, strictly following evidence-based medicine.
+Prof. Dr Alaaeldin Talaat follows the most updated spinal techniques, modalities and instrumentation for effective treatment of spinal conditions, strictly following evidence-based medicine.
 He is one of the pioneers who have applied mini-invasive spinal techniques when conducting video-assisted thoracoscopic and laparoscopic spine procedures, percutaneous spinal fixations, percutaneous laser disc decompression (PLDD) and percutaneous vertebral kyphoplasty.